CheungHin-Hiu/COMP4021-Mini-Web-Game/readme.md

 <code> npm i </code>

 <h3>Sepcial note</h3>
-<p>Audio may not playing correctly\console may have error message due to the fact that autoplay is prohibited in browsers such as Chrome</p>
+<p>Audio may be not playing correctly/console may have error message due to the fact that autoplay is prohibited in browsers such as Chrome</p>
 <br>
 <p>Solution: Click on the game_screen.html before count down finishes</p>